CRIMES AND PUNISHMENTS

 CAUTION: Federal law and state law on the possession of weapons and firearms differ.
 If you are prohibited by federal law from possessing a weapon or a firearm, you may be prosecuted in federal court.
 A state permit is not a defense to a federal prosecution.

 The sheriff shall require any person who is applying for original issuance of a license to submit his fingerprints in addition to the other information required in this subsection.
 Within five (5) days after the filing of an application, the sheriff shall forward the application and fingerprints to the Idaho state police for a records check of state and national files.
 The Idaho state police shall conduct a national fingerprint-based records check and return the results to the sheriff within seventy-five (75) days.
 The sheriff shall not issue a license before receiving the results of the records check and must deny a license if the applicant is disqualified under any of the criteria listed in paragraphs (a) through (n) of this subsection.
 In the event the sheriff has collected a fee to cover the cost of processing fingerprints for the records check, the sheriff shall provide the applicant with a copy of the results of the records check upon request of the applicant.

 The license will be in a form substantially similar to that of the Idaho driver's license.
 It will bear the signature, name, address, date of birth, picture of the licensee, expiration date and the driver's license number or state identification card number of the licensee if used for identification in applying for the license.
 Upon issuing a license under the provisions of this section, the sheriff will notify the Idaho state police on a form or in a manner prescribed by the state police.
-Information relating to an applicant or licensee received or maintained pursuant to this section by the sheriff or Idaho state police is confidential and exempt from disclosure under section 9-338
+Information relating to an applicant or licensee received or maintained pursuant to this section by the sheriff or Idaho state police is confidential and exempt from disclosure under section 9-338, Idaho Code.

 (2) The fee for original issuance of a license shall be twenty dollars ($20.00) paid to the sheriff for the purpose of enforcing the provisions of this chapter.
 The sheriff may collect any additional fees necessary to cover the cost of processing fingerprints lawfully required by any state or federal agency or department, and the cost of materials for the license lawfully required by any state agency or department, which costs shall be paid to the state.